K. D. Cannon

-Ka'Darius O'Keith Cannon (born November 5, 1995) is an American football wide receiver for the DC Defenders of the XFL.
+Ka'Darius O'Keith Cannon (born November 5, 1995) is an American football wide receiver.
 He played college football at Baylor.
-He has played for the Saskatchewan Roughriders of the Canadian Football League (CFL).

-Early years
+Early life

 Cannon attended Mount Pleasant High School in Mount Pleasant, Texas.
 He had over 1,000 yards his final three seasons, including 1,252 as a senior with 80 receptions and 16 touchdowns.
 Cannon was ranked by Rivals.com as a four-star recruit and was ranked among the best wide receivers in his class.
 He committed to Baylor University to play college football.